B.U.G. Mafia: Our Life Vol.1 (2003–2006)

-shot by Marius Panduru and directed by Marian Crisan.
+shot by Marius Panduru and directed by Marian Crișan.
 The album included 14 hit records of the group, all of which had been completely re-recorded and featured an updated sound.
-As "Pantelimonu' Petrece" (Pantelimon's Having A Party) had been one of their first signature hit-songs, the record was released as a single in mid-2006, with a music video also directed by Marian Crisan.
+As "Pantelimonu' Petrece" (Pantelimon's Having A Party) had been one of their first signature hit-songs, the record was released as a single in mid-2006, with a music video also directed by Marian Crișan.
 Pop singer Adriana Vlad was hired to record all the female-vocal parts.
 The album sold over 40,000 copies and was certified gold in Romania.

 Străzile and film work (2004–2005)

 In 2004, the group was approached by Pro TV to compose and produce the soundtrack for Andrei Boncea's procedural drama, Băieți buni (Good Guys).
-The resulting track, "Străzile" (The Streets) was released as a single in 2005 along with a music video directed by Andreea Paduraru and shot by Tudor Lucaciu.
+The resulting track, "Străzile" (The Streets) was released as a single in 2005 along with a music video directed by Andreea Păduraru and shot by Tudor Lucaciu.
 The recording sessions interrupted the group's work on their greatest hits album, so its release had to be further delayed until early 2006.

 Our Life Vol.2 (2005–2009)

 Recording sessions for the second part of the group's greatest hits album started in 2005, again at the Ines Sound & Video studios in Bucharest.
-The only song that was released from the 2005 sessions was on the Baieti buni-soundtrack single Strazile (The Streets).
+The only song that was released from the 2005 sessions was on the Băieți buni-soundtrack single Străzile (The Streets).
 The album was initially planned to be released in late 2007 but Ines changed their location, upgrading their recording technology, making group producer Tataee to insist for a re-do of the whole album in the new studio.
 Various other obstacles pushed the release even further into late 2009.
-Viaţa noastră (Vol.2) (Our Life Vol.2) was B.U.G.
+Viața noastră (Vol.2) (Our Life Vol.2) was B.U.G.
 Mafia's last release on Cat Music, their home label for over 14 years, as the group went independent from 2010.

 Internet Era (2009–present)

-A series of notable changes occurred after the release of the second volume of the "Viata Noastra" (Our Life) best-of series.
+A series of notable changes occurred after the release of the second volume of the "Viața Noastră" (Our Life) best-of series.
 The group left Cat Music, the record company that had catapulted them to superstardom 14 years earlier, which had been their distribution company since they had made the switch to Casa Productions in late 2001.
 Group producer Tataee mentioned that the group would employ a new approach to music since the Internet had played a crucial role in the demise of the compact disc-era in the musical industry.